Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned an average recommendation of “N/A” from the zero analysts that are presently covering the stock, Marketbeat reports.
+Canaccord Genuity (:) has been assigned a consensus rating of “N/A” from the zero brokerages that are currently covering the stock, Marketbeat reports.

 Canaccord Genuity Company Profile